 - Whether you decide to report to local authorities or not, it is still a good idea to have a medical exam to see if you were injured and to check for sexually transmitted infections and pregnancy.
 It is important to understand that a medical forensic examination can be potentially invasive and the more you know about the examination, the better.
 A rape kit aims to collect evidence from a sexual assault.
 Evidence can be collected from your body, clothes and other personal belongings.
 You do not have to report the crime in order to have the examination performed.
 To prepare for the examination, try to avoid bathing, showering, using the restroom, changing your clothes, combing your hair or general clean up to the area.
 The examination usually takes a few hours and will vary.
 You can have someone attend the examination with you, if you want.
-During the examination and discuss follow up care.
-Youi can stop, pause or skip any of these steps.
+During the examination, you will receive immediate care, go over your medical history, have a head-to-toe physical examination and discuss follow up care.
+You can stop, pause or skip any of these steps.
 A Sexual Assault Nurse Examiner (SANE) will perform the examination.
 There may be some discomfort associated with the exam, and you should feel free to tell the SANE nurse if you are having any issues with the examination. - Be aware, though, that some countries will require the attending physician to alert the police; however, this varies by country.
 You may receive a physical exam and avoid legal involvement by not disclosing the sexual assault to the medical professionals, if you do not want to report the assault to the police.
 If you choose to report to the police, please speak with on-site staff/program faculty director to assist you with this process, if you want.
 Again, reporting is completely up to you.